France Reports Record 509 More Coronavirus Deaths, Toll Tops 4,000 - UrduPoint

 France has been in lockdown since March 17 in a bid to slow the spread of the epidemic and officials have repeatedly warned it will take time for the measures to bear fruit.

-He said it would probably not be "all at once, everywhere and for everyone" indicating it could to subject to where people live, testing and their age.
+He said it would probably not be "all at once, everywhere and for everyone" indicating it could be subject to where people live, testing and their age.

-The possibility in the coming weeks and months of stepped-up testing would allow the government to ascertain "the proportion of our fellow citizens who have been contaminated" and thus the degree to which the French population has immunity, he said.
+The possibility in the coming weeks and months of stepped-up testing would allow the government to ascertain the proportion of people contaminated and thus the degree to which the French population has immunity, he said.

 France is currently carrying out 30,000 tests a day, far fewer than in neighbouring Germany, a weakness that has been repeatedly noted by the right-wing opposition.